d-eisen/portfolio/content/tlaw.md

 title: "WordPress Development"

 # This is the description in the <head> tag
-description: "Being empathetic to the client’s vision, I led the design and development of the new website."
+description: "Being empathetic to the client's vision, the updated site really reflects their values."

 # This the heading of the navigation at the top of the case study
 nav_heading: "WordPress Development"